opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 New York City, NY 10017
 ```

-The following example pipeline uses the right-padding modifier with an empty key `%{->}`:
+The following example pipeline uses the right padding modifier with an empty key `%{->}`:

 ```json
 PUT /_ingest/pipeline/dissect-test